MelonKony/millmint/drafts/utopia/vekllei/oldvekllei.md

 These features manifest in various forms throughout modern Vekllei, including its moneylessness, place-metaphysics, and personal freedoms.
 Its association with the Rebirth of Vekllei, characterised as female in [Upen](/utopia/vekllei/religion), gave the document its colloquial name *Petticoat Constitution*, after its provisions for women in democratic Vekllei society.

-#### Atlantic Municipalism
+#### Sundress Municipalism

-**Atlantic Municipalism**, also *Sundress Municipalism*, is the way in which Vekllei settlements are organised within boroughs, and informs the way in which cities are built.
-Vekllei has an indigenous architecture ideology, called *Newda*[^3], which conforms to planning and lifestyle principles laid out in *Atlantic Municipalism*.
-The principles themselves are often represented as a seven-pointed star.
+**Sundress Municipalism** is the way in which Vekllei settlements are organised within boroughs, and informs the way in which cities are built.
+Vekllei has an indigenous architecture ideology, called *Newda*, which conforms to planning and lifestyle principles laid out in *Sundress Municipalism*.
+The principles themselves are often represented as a seven-pointed star, with each point marking a principle.
 They are as follows:

 1. Local employment, or "commutelessness."
 2. Slumlessness, beautification, and a will to architecture.